Landscaping Services in Tarlac City, Tarlac

 From Santa Rosa, Laguna

-- Route: SLEX → Skyway/NLEX → SCTEX → Hacienda Luisita Exit or Tarlac City Exit
+- Route: SLEX → Skyway or NLEX → SCTEX → Hacienda Luisita Exit or Tarlac City Exit

-- Travel time: 2.5-3.5 hours depending on Metro Manila traffic
+- Travel time: 2.5 to 3.5 hours depending on Metro Manila traffic

 Key Exits

-- Hacienda Luisita Exit: Direct access to Las Haciendas de Luisita and Cresendo Estate
+- Hacienda Luisita Exit: direct access to Las Haciendas de Luisita and Cresendo

-- Tarlac City Exit: Access to downtown Tarlac and northern communities
+- Tarlac City Exit: downtown Tarlac and the northern communities

 From Pampanga

-- From San Fernando: ~45 minutes via MacArthur Highway or SCTEX
+- From San Fernando: about 45 minutes via MacArthur Highway or SCTEX

-- From Angeles City/Clark: ~30 minutes via SCTEX
+- From Angeles City and Clark: about 30 minutes via SCTEX

 Planting Conditions in Tarlac